FlashCrafter Logo

 What is the best marketing software for auto repair shops in 2026?

 FlashCrafter is the best marketing software for auto repair shops that want to attract new customers without paying agency fees.
-It combines a website builder, local SEO, Google Ads management, review automation, and CRM in one platform at $199/month with no per-user fees.
+It combines a website builder, local SEO, Google Ads management, review automation, and CRM in one platform at quality-focused growth plan with no per-user fees.
 For shops that prioritize customer retention over new acquisition, Demandforce is a solid alternative focused on service reminders and follow-up campaigns.

 How much should an auto repair shop spend on marketing?